 When traveling or out and about…

+DO remember your medicine.
 If bladder weakness becomes too bothersome, doctors may prescribe medicine.
 Remember to take your prescription as-prescribed even with an irregular schedule: it will keep urges at-bay, put less leaks in your day, and make it easier to make the most of your leisure time.
 Set a reminder on your phone or watch to take your medicine, and always keep your medications in an easily-accessible place.

 DON’T use female sanitary towels for bladder weakness